 His most notable work outside the UK is the English Girls’ College in Alexandria, Egypt; founded in 1935 and now known as the El Nasr Girls’ College.

 In 1936 he was asked by Westminster and the City of London to co-ordinate all the street decorations for the Coronation of Edward VIII.
 (Article and photograph: Daily Sketch 23 July 1936).
 This event was of course subsequently cancelled when the new King abdicated.
-Modifications to the plans were then made for the Coronation of George VI on the same intended day.
+Modifications to the plans were then made for the Coronation of George VI on the same intended day, 12th May 1937.

 In 1946 he collaborated with John Gloag on House out of Factory, a book about the practical side of the design, production and construction of pre-fabricated houses in the aftermath of the Second World War.
 (Book published by George Allen and Unwin, 1946)

-In later years he spent time in Bermuda for health reasons.
+In his later years he spent time in Bermuda for health reasons.
 He died in New York City just two days before he would have been honoured with a CBE in the Birthday Honours List.